1Gokul/insertcoin/README.md

-# insertcoin
+# insertcoin (ARCHIVED)

-A web application that imitates the functionality of a game marketplace such as [Steam](https://steamcommunity.com/).
+My first foray into web development!

 Made to just implement basic **CRUD** operations in MongoDB, with a basic front-end.
+Not responsive on mobile, so I recommend using it on a desktop.

 You can check out the website here: [insertcoin-store.herokuapp.com](https://insertcoin-store.herokuapp.com/)